stoplightio/spectral/docs/guides/6-exceptions.md

 # Exceptions

-From time to time, you want to ignore some specific results without turning off the rule entirely.
-This may happen, for instance, when working with legacy APIs which are nowhere near the standards of your modern APIs, but you cannot fix everything all at once.
+From time to time, you want to ignore some specific results without [turning off the rule entirely](./4-custom-rulesets.md#disabling-rules).
+For instance, you may want to do this when working on a project that has several legacy APIs which are nowhere near the standards of your modern APIs, and you cannot fix all the errors for a specific file all at once.

 The ruleset can be extended for that purpose through the optional `except` property. `except` describes a map of locations (expressed as paths and [JSON Pointers](https://tools.ietf.org/html/rfc6901)) and rules that should be ignored.